Allx92/Digitization-Playbook/test_docs/docs/Digi_Process/digi_proc.md

     - Use the left foot pedal and cradle handle to stabilize the cradle glass.
     - Raise the cradle with the joy stick by pushing the joystick forward until it meets the glass **gently**.

-    > [!Note]
+    !!! note "Note"
-    > The right foot pedal raises the cradle glass, the left foot pedal lowers the cradle glass and the joystick moves the cradle.
+        The right foot pedal raises the cradle glass, the left foot pedal lowers the cradle glass and the joystick moves the cradle.

     2. **Image Capture:**
     - Capture the image, then **gently** lower the cradle to release the pressure.